cstuncsik/fp-modern-js-2025/fp-modern-js-2025.md

 # FP-Friendly Modern JavaScript You Can Use Today (2025)

-## TL;DR
+> ## *TL;DR*
-You can write clean, functional-style JavaScript in 2025 using only standard features, no Babel, no flags.
-With Iterator Helpers, change-by-copy, Set methods, groupBy, async pipelines, Promise.allSettled, structuredClone, and more, you can build lazy, immutable, declarative data flows straight in vanilla JS.
+> *You can write **clean, functional-style JavaScript** in 2025 using only standard features, no Babel, no flags.
+With **Iterator Helpers, change-by-copy, Set methods, groupBy, async pipelines, Promise.allSettled, structuredClone**, and more, you can build **lazy, immutable, declarative** data flows straight in vanilla JS.*

 ---

 ## Why "functional style" in JS?
 Functional programming (FP) favors declarative transformations, immutability, and composability.
-In practice, that means: map/filter/reduce pipelines, avoiding in-place mutation, and writing code that reads like data flow instead of step-by-step instructions.
+In practice, that means: **map/filter/reduce** pipelines, avoiding in-place mutation, and writing code that reads like data flow instead of step-by-step instructions.
 Recent ECMAScript releases supercharged this style.
 Here's what's ready and how to use it.

 ---